ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 ## Connecting with psql

-You can use psql, the command-line tool for PostgreSQL, to administrate your databases.
+You can use psql, the command-line tool for PostgreSQL, to administer your databases.
 You can connect to `psql` from the {{site.data.keyword.cloud_notm}} CLI databases plugin with the admin user with `ibmcloud dbs deployment-connections "your-service-name" -u admin --start`.
 It will prompt for the admin password.

 Any PosgreSQL user's `psql` connection information is available through the API and can also be made available through the _Service Credentials_ panel.
 When retrieved through the API or the _Service Credentials_ panel, `psql` connection information is in "cli" field.
 The below table describes the sub-fields of connection information.